python-trio/trio-amqp/docs/examples/work_queue.rst

 Finaly we have to create a callback that will `ack` the message to mark it as `processed`.

-Note: the code in the callback calls `trio.sleep` to simulate a Trio compatible task that takes time.
+Note: the code in the callback calls `anyio.sleep` to simulate a task that takes time.

  .. code-block:: python

     async def callback(channel, body, envelope, properties):
         print(" [x] Received %r" % body)
-        await trio.sleep(body.count(b'.'))
+        await anyio.sleep(body.count(b'.'))
         print(" [x] Done")
         await channel.basic_client_ack(delivery_tag=envelope.delivery_tag)